-- there are rights of access and exit over all communal roadways, corridors, stairways, etc. and to use communal grounds, parking areas and other facilities; - there are no particularly troublesome or unusual legal restrictions; - there is no current dispute between the occupiers of the flats or any outstanding claims or losses and the costs of repairs to the building are shared among the co-proprietors on an equitable basis.
+- There are rights of access and exit over all communal roadways, corridors, stairways etc. and to use communal grounds, parking areas, and other facilities; - There are no particularly troublesome or unusual legal restrictions; - There is no current dispute between the occupiers of the flats or any outstanding claims or losses; and the costs of repairs to the building are shared among the co-proprietors on an equitable basis.

-Any additional assumptions or any found not to apply are reported.
+Any additional assumption, or any found not to apply, is reported.

-"Reinstatement cost" is an estimate for insurance purposes of the current cost of rebuilding the Property in its present form unless otherwise stated.
+"Re-instatement cost" is an estimate for insurance purposes of the current cost of rebuilding the Property in its present form unless otherwise stated.
 This includes the cost of rebuilding the garage and permanent outbuildings, site clearance and professional fees, but excludes VAT (except on the fees).